Jason Belmonte’s back Down Under after banner PBA season

 Two-handed bowler Jason Belmonte’s return to Australia from another banner season on the PBA Tour in the United States was never going to be easy.

 Due to a logjam of Australians trying to return Down Under because of the coronavirus shutdown, Belmonte sent his family ahead of him back to Sydney via Los Angeles from Las Vegas.
 He flew from San Francisco.
 When they met up in Sydney, they drove nearly four hours to their home in Orange in western New South Wales state, where they spent two weeks in quarantine to ensure they hadn’t imported the virus.
-The finished that quarantine over the weekend, all clear of the virus.
+They finished that quarantine over the weekend, all clear of the virus.

 “It was a really weird situation, what we were hearing while in the U.S. was that they were going to close the borders up,” Belmonte said Monday in a telephone interview with The Associated Press.
 “I was in the middle of a tournament, my concentration was wobbling.
 But when they said they were closing up the borders, I figured this was getting really serious.”